VeriFIT/mata-comparison-brics/README.md

 ```
 java -jar target/brics-emp-interpreter.jar path/to/file.emp path/to/automaton1.mata [path/to/automaton2.mata ...]
 ```
 Both explicit and interval automata can be used for brics.
+Note that brics always assume alphabet 0-65,535, so it can give incorrect results for complement.

 To run automatalib:
 ```